Debbie Inkpen (MBACP) Dip.Couns

 I have Professional Civil Liability insurance

-I have regular and updated safeguarding training to inform my work with children and young people.
+I maintain updated safeguarding training to inform my work with children and young people.

 Areas of counselling I deal with